The-ReSolver/ReSolverInterface/README.md

 The generic interface that should be defined for a custom implementation of the functionality requried to perform the Resolvent optimisation.

 ## Fields
 Below is a list of the required and optional methods that need to be defined for a concrete implementation of the abstract fields type.
 The absolute bare minimum is included here, as such there are quite a few options related to the abstract array interface that are not listed here.
-Details about such things can be found in the [interfaces documentation](https://docs.julialang.org/en/v1/manual/interfaces/#man-interface-array).
+Details about such things can be found in the [interface documentation](https://docs.julialang.org/en/v1/manual/interfaces/#man-interface-array).

 | Methods to implement                                          |                                        | Brief description |
 |:------------------------------------------------------------- |:-------------------------------------- |:---------------------------------------------- |